airbnb/lottie/docs/community-showcase.md

 ## RaiseMe

+RaiseMe uses Lottie to show students how to earn scholarships from colleges on its iOS app.
 Illustration and animation by Rachel Schmitz.

 ![Raiseme](/images/ShowcaseRaiseme.gif)